JavaScript is disabled. Please enable to continue!

 Template DNA Information

-• Indicate the size of plasmid DNA on the order form.
-For complex (GC rich, Secondary structure) target gene sequencing, we use different cycling conditions and longer extension time.
+• Mention the size of plasmid DNA on the order form.
+For complex (GC-rich, Secondary structure) target gene sequencing, we use different cycling conditions and longer extension times.

-• Indicate the size of the PCR amplicon on the order form.
+• Mention the size of the PCR amplicon on the order form.
 We adjust the sample concentration based on the product size.

-• If your DNA/PCR amplicon concentration or plasmid look like degraded, it will appear to be QC fail to us and we will communicate with you.
+• If your DNA/PCR amplicon concentration or plasmid looks like degraded or smeared, it will appear to be QC fail to us and we will communicate it to you.

-• For sequencing of PCR product, DNA concentration needs to be check after purification as one of the crucial step for good quality of sequencing.
+• For sequencing of PCR product, DNA concentration needs to be checked after purification as one of the crucial steps for good quality sequencing.

-• Indicate if your DNA sequences contain high GC, repeated sequences, or poly A, so we can modify sequencing reaction conditions.
+• Mention if your DNA sequences contain high GC, repeated sequences, or poly A, so we can modify sequencing reaction conditions.

 Sample Name Clarification

-• The name of the sample on the tube and on the order form should be identical.
+• The name of the sample on the tube and the order form should be identical.

 • The name of the template DNA should be different in every order.
-Do not use the same template name more than once.
+Do not use the same template name.

 • Do not make your sample name too long.